 Cilantro is an annual herb that grows between 12 and 36 inches in height.
 Because this plant tends to grow tall rather than spreading out, it rarely exceeds six to eight inches in width, which makes it a great filler plant in an herb bed or perennial garden.

-- Cilantro prefers full sun, low humidity and fertile, well-drained soil.
+- Cilantro prefers full sun, low humidity, and fertile, well-drained soil.

 - Sow the seeds in rows, small squares or pots.
 Space them an inch apart, and cover them with 1/4 to 1/2 an inch of soil.
 As the plants grow, thin the seedlings so that they’re six to 8 inches apart.
 If you’re growing cilantro for coriander, thin the plants a little more – give them at least 10 to 18 inches between plants so that they have plenty of space when the flowers and seed heads to develop.

 - Cilantro is a cool season plant, which means that you should plant it in the spring or fall if you’d like to harvest lots of leaves.
-If you grow cilantro over the summer, you can still expect to harvest a few leaves, but leaf production slows down as the plants flower (known as bolting) and produce seeds.
+If you grow cilantro over the summer, you can still expect to harvest a few leaves, but leaf production slows down as the plant flowers (known as bolting) and produce seeds.
 If you plant cilantro during the hottest part of the summer, you can expect it to produce coriander in as little as four to six weeks.

 If you’re planting your coriander/cilantro in containers, you can move the container around to get the maximum lighting.